 As with vehicles, capital ships in WCRPG use a system of relative bearings to determine if a target is within a particular weapon's firing arc.
 As with vehicles, GMs may either use specific bearing data or override that information and simply say a weapon may fire into the corresponding major firing arc.
 In addition to their firing arcs, all capital ships have four defense arcs corresponding to the Shields and Armor that cover specific quarters (namely the fore, aft, port and starboard quarters).
-The four defense arcs correspond to the major firing arcs; when combined with their corresponding defense arcs, these are sometimes referred to as combat arcs.
+The four defense arcs corresponding defense arcs, these are sometimes referred to as combat arcs.
 As is probably obvious from the bearing information on these arcs, the boundaries of a given combat arc are always set diagonal to the ship's bow (front) and perpendicular to one another such that when dealing with a physical grid the arc boundaries are along the grid's diagonals when the ship is on an orthogonal heading, and vice versa.